 John 4:27-30 “Just then his [Jesus’] disciples return and were surprised to find him talking with a woman.
-But no one asked, ‘What do you want? or Why are you taking with her?’
-Then leaving her water jar, the woman went back to town and said to the people, ‘Come, see a man who told me everything I ever did.
+But no one asked, ‘What do you want?
+Or Why are you talking to her?’
+Then, leaving her water jar, the woman went back to town and said to the people, ‘Come, see a man who told me everything I ever did.
 Could this be the Christ?’
 They came out of the town and made their way toward him.”

 In summary of this passage of scripture, the great Eastern scholar, Ephrem the Syrian, stated this regarding the woman at the well, “At the beginning of the conversation he [Jesus] did not make himself known to her, but first she caught sight of a thirsty man, then a Jew, then a Rabbi, afterwards a prophet, last of all a [the] Messiah.